 The curtailment notice is usually binding and cannot be revoked.
-Please speak to the Human Resources Manager should this become an issue for you.
+Please speak to the Head of Human Resources should this become an issue for you.

 If you are the Partner, you will only be able to take SPL once the mother/adopter has either: